This is the multi-page printable view of this section. Click here to print.

 Reference

-Parallel File Storage List on the page, you can view the tag information of the selected resource, and you can add, modify, or delete it.
+Parallel File Storage List page allows you to view the tag information of the selected resource and to add, modify, or delete it.

 Table.
 Parallel File Storage Details - Tag Tab Items